 The excitement of a road trip can sometimes be slightly dimmed by the difficulty over what to pack.
 While on one hand you may be willing to travel light, on the other, you don’t want to be relentlessly berating yourself for the items you left behind.
-So whether you are planning to drive across a state or across the continent, here is a road trip packing list of 50 essential items that you need to take with you:
+So whether you are planning to drive across a state or across the continent, here is a road trip packing list of 50 cross country road trip essentials that you need to take with you:

 Road Trip Packing List: 50 Essentials

 1. Music/Playlist: Your mood is likely to change quicker than you think, especially when you get into unlucky situations.
 So before you even put key in the ignition , ensure that you have at least 30 playlists for the trip.
 I mean serious, what’s a road trip without music.
 If you need a fresh set of tunes, try Tune In Radio app at Apple iTunes or Google Play.
 You can choose from list of 50,000 radio stations from around the globe.
 This is also an opportunity to learn the names of new artists.
 Don’t forget your headphones!